sandreza/MarkovChainHammer.jl/docs/src/API/Discrete Time/transfer_operators.md

 # [Transfer Operators and Markov Chains](@id sec:transfer_operators)

 Markov chains are a stochastic process whose future state only depends on the current state.
 In this repository we only consider Markov chains with a finite state space, thus the transition probabilities are characterized by matrix.
 In this section we will see how to generate a Markov chain from a known transition matrix.
+The transition matrix is also known as the transfer operator or the Perron-Frobenius matrix / operator.
+It can also be viewed as the adjoint of the [Koopman operator](https://en.wikipedia.org/wiki/Composition_operator).

 The **convention** taken in this repository is that all transfer operators are column stochastic.
 For example, the following ``2 \times 2``  [column stochastic matrix](https://en.wikipedia.org/wiki/Stochastic_matrix) characterizes a Markov chain made up of 2 discrete states,